This page displays all of the investment portfolios that we are tracking. Portfolio Einstein is …

-Rebalancing is essential because your portfolio will drift out of its asset allocation over time.
+Rebalancing helps you because your portfolio will drift out of its initial asset allocation over time.
 Using a rebalance tool makes sure that your portfolio stays within the desired asset allocation.

 The video below explains in a little more detail what rebalancing means.

-- It automates your investment decisions, making your immune to biases that might otherwise hurt you.
+- Rebalancing automates your investment decisions, making your immune to biases that might otherwise hurt you.

 - Rebalancing sells assets that have gone up in value and buys assets that have gone down in value.
-This is precisely what you want to happen.
-Buy low and sell high.
+This is preciselywhat you want to happen.
+By rebalacing regulary you are essentially buying low and selling high.

 - Rebalancing could net you more money.